since1968/stat-blocks/homebrewery/src/stiletto.markdown

 * Create more maneuvers based on real dagger maneuvers in Fiore, without re-introducing "called shots" from earlier editions.
 * Create more signature maneuvers.
 * Clean up "Strike of Perfect Clarity."
 Math makes it equivalent to assassin with surprise at 20th level, but +100 doesn't feel like 5e.
+* Rewrite "Msater Stiletto."
+The short rest requirement doesn't fit Rogue.
+* What about Feint as a bonus action with expending die at 13th level?

 ### Credits